Urgent or Emergency Care?

 Help Me Decide

-- Includes hip, knee, ankle and toe joints
+- Includes hip, knee, ankle, foot and toe joints

 - Includes minor muscle strain from overuse